But I know what you’re really wondering is … Is there anything to do in Cincinnati

 Perfect North Slopes: That right, just 45 minutes from Cincinnati we have a ski slope and tubing!

-Bunbury Music Festival: in early June, this year’s lineup included: The Killers, Florence and the Machine, DeadMau5, Umphrey’s McGee, and Of Monsters and Men
+Bunbury Music Festival: in early June, past year's lineups have included: The Killers, Florence and the Machine, DeadMau5, Umphrey’s McGee, and Of Monsters and Men

 Concerts in Washington Park OTR: There are always free concerts going on in Washington Park.